silverstripe/silverstripe-omnipay/docs/en/Configuration.md

 You can configure gateway settings in your `mysite/_config/payment.yml` file.
 Here you can define a list of allowed gateways, and separately set the gateway-specific settings.

 You configure the allowed gateways by setting the `allowed_gateway` config on `Payment`.
-You can also choose to enable file logging by setting `file_logging` to 1.

-To configure the individual gateway parameters, use `GatewayInfo` and add a key for every Gateway you want to configure.
+To configure the individual gateway parameters, use `SilverStripe\Omnipay\GatewayInfo` and add a key for every Gateway you want to configure.

 Each Gateway can have the following settings: